 The Pearson Test of English Academic (also known as the PTE Academic exam) is a computer-based, advanced English language proficiency exam.
 Administered by Pearson Language Tests, it is most widely used as an admissions test for English-language higher education programs.
 The exam is, at its core, designed to evaluate and certify the ability of non-native English speakers to participate in an English language courses at the university level.
 As a result, the exam is primarily taken by non-native English language students who are about to enter an English-speaking academic program.

 The PTE Academic test was created with higher education institutions and their non-native students in mind.
-As the exam is calibrated to such a high standard, it is also aligned to the Common European Framework of Reference (or CEFR) and can certify candidates with English speaking abilities ranging from B1 to C2.
+As the exam is calibrated to such a high standard, it is also aligned to the Common European Framework of Reference and can certify candidates with English speaking abilities ranging from B1 to C2.
 As a result, in addition to being widely accepted as an approved certification of English proficiency by colleges and universities around the world, it is used by the UK Border Agency for Tier 4 (student visa) applications and considered the preferred test of the Graduate Management Admissions Council.

 Importantly, as a computer based-exam, candidates can take the test with as little as 24-48 hours of advance notice.
 Also, because it is a computer-based exam, applicants can take the exam at one of the many Pearson Language Test certified testing centers around the world.